IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 }
 ```
 ### Style with class selectors
 Use class selectors for styling whenever possible.
 Element selectors should only be used to apply a style property globally (e.g. you want *all* `h2` elements to be blue).
-Do not use ID selectors.
+Do not use ID selectors in your CSS.
 #### Example HTML:
 ```html
 <h2>This is a level 2 heading.</h2>

 <p class="warning-text">This is warning text for really important stuff.</p>

 ```